-In collaboration with the Department of Human Evolution at the Max Planck Institute for Evolutionary Anthropology in Leipzig we are undertaking a number of strontium isotope projects to explore human mobility in many areas of the world, especially the areas listed above.
+We are also undertaking a number of strontium isotope projects to explore human mobility in many areas of the world, especially the areas listed above.

 We are also exploring the use of new isotope systems such as sulphur oxygen and hydrogen in organics as a means of dietary and mobility reconstruction.

 Additionally, we work with the BC Coroner’s office applying isotope techniques as a means of identifying human remains from forensic contexts.

 We have excellent laboratory facilities based in both the Museum and Department of Anthropology at UBC, including biochemistry preparation labs, and three dedicated isotope ratio mass spectrometers for the measurements of C, N, O,H and S.

 We have a dynamic research group with Masters, PhD and postdoctoral researchers.
 If you are interested in becoming a graduate student at UBC and joining our group please contact me.

 My research mainly focusses on exploring how human diets have changed and evolved through time.
 This includes looking at the dietary adaptations of Neanderthals and early modern humans in Europe, the adoption and spread of agriculture in Europe and China, as well as the wide variety and range of human dietary adaptations around the world in the Holocene (the past 10,000 years).

 This research involves the application of scientific methods to address these issues, especially the application of isotope analysis.
 This method can also be used to indicate human and animal migrations and movements in the past, and we are increasingly exploring this topic through these methods.